-On a recent hiking trip through those trails, one of the boys made the comment, "I hope we don't get lost back here"!
+On a recent hiking trip through those trails, one of the boys made the comment, "I hope we don't get lost back here!"
 Well don't worry, little guys!
 Grandma (and Roxie) are here to guide us all back home...at least for today!
 That thought comforted for mere seconds.
-Sheer terror and panic replaced it.
-Oh no!
+Terror and panic replaced it.
 What about days when grandma isn't right here?
-A disquieting picture flashed through my mind.....lost little boys huddled together in darkness for warmth and comfort beneath a tree, shivering in fear lest the gruesome occupant of the sugary gingerbread house tucked into the woods ahead decides to approach them with a cackling....."nibble, nibble little mouse...."
+A disquieting picture flashed through my mind.....lost little boys huddled together in darkness for warmth and comfort beneath a tree, shivering in fear lest the gruesome occupant of the gingerbread house tucked into the woods ahead approaches them with a cackling....."nibble, nibble little mouse...."
 What are they going to do then?????
 It was obvious.
 A suburban wilderness survival skills workshop was in order.
 And who but grandma was best equipped to teach it?

-I've never been a fan of the animated pop culture stories that are becoming staples in kids' home and school libraries today.
-I believe I owe that attitude to my wise mother, who years and years ago introduced me and my sisters to the enchanted world of fables and folk and fairy tales from around the world.
-While it is true that many, if not most, of those quaint stories entertain violent characters.....child-eating witches, beanstalk-dwelling, roaring giants ......they also teach worthy messages and transport young readers into fanciful arenas unlike any that exist today.
+I've never been a fan of pop culture stories that are becoming staples in kids' home and school libraries today.
+I owe that attitude to my wise mother, who years and years ago introduced me to the enchanted world of fables and folk and fairy tales from around the world.
+While it is true that many, if not most, of those quaint stories entertain violent characters.....child-eating witches, beanstalk-dwelling roaring giants ......they also describe worthy messages and transport young readers into fanciful arenas unlike any that exist today.
 I simply prefer the imaginative depth of those evil ogres to currently popular talking cars and perky little bug-eyed clown fish!

 This is how we marked our trail so we could find our way back to the safety of grandmother's house!